-Detective Annerino was waked at Michael Calcetta & Sons Funeral Home located at 2600 South Wentworth Avenue funeral mass was held at St. Jerome’s Church located at 2823 South Princton Avenue.
+Detective Annerino was waked at Michael Calcetta & Sons Funeral Home located at 2600 South Wentworth Avenue funeral mass was held at St. Jerome’s Church located at 2823 South Princeton Avenue.
 He was laid to rest on October 26, 1954 in St. Mary Catholic Cemetery, 87th Street and Hamlin Avenue, Evergreen Park, Illinois.
-His grave is located in Lot S1/2 of X534, Block --, Section G.
+His grave is located in Grave –, Lot S1/2 of X534, Block –, Section G.

-Detective Charles Patrick Annerino, born March 17, 1924, received his Probationary Appointment to the Chicago Police Department in 1946.
+Detective Charles Patrick Annerino, born March 17, 1924, received his Probationary Appointment to the Chicago Police Department on May 6, 1946.

-During Detective Annerino's eight years with the Chicago Police Department he had shot and killed three robbers and wounded four others in gunfights.
-Detective Annerino was promoted to Detective two months prior to his death.
+During Detective Annerino’s eight years with the Chicago Police Department he had shot and killed three robbers and wounded four others in gunfights.
+Detective Annerino was promoted to the rank of Detective two months prior to his death.

 Detective Annerino served in the U.S. Navy, was a veteran of World War II and he was Honorably Discharged.
 He was also a member of the Illinois Policemen’s Benevolent & Welfare Association and the St. Jude Police League.
 He was survived by his wife, Rose (nee Mozzotil); children, Charles Patrick, III and Theresa; parents: Charles Patrick, Sr. and Katherine (nee Fineberg) and siblings: August, Corinne and Eleanor.